Exercise 1: Proportionality

 Using your table of values above, create a plot of:

-Note that you can create these plots using whichever method you prefer.
-Graphing software or hand drawn graphs on graph paper are acceptable, make sure to look at the graphing appendix to remind yourself what we are looking for in submitted graphs.
-Do not connect your data points, and label your axis.
+Note: you can create these plots using whichever method you prefer.
+Graphing software or hand drawn graphs on graph paper are acceptable, and make sure to look at the graphing appendix to remind yourself what we are looking for in submitted graphs.
+Make sure to label your axes, and do not connect your data points.

 Exercise 1.2 (2 marks)